Master of Athletic Training

 2-year Accelerated Degree Program:

-For those interested in athletic training who already have or will have an undergraduate degree and the prerequisite coursework completed or in progress, you can apply directly to the professional (2 Year) phase of the MATR.
+For those interested in athletic training who already have or will have an undergraduate degree and the prerequisite coursework completed or in progress, you can apply directly to the professional (2 Year) phase of the MAT Program.
 This application process will be completed through the Athletic Training Centralized Application Service (ATCAS), which can be found here: https://atcas.liaisoncas.com/applicant-ux/#/login

 The application for the professional phase opens up in summer the year prior to matriculation, with applications considered on a rolling basis until the class is full.
-Each cohort of students starts the professional phase of the MATR here at Marquette the end of May, with an anticipated graduation date in May 2 years later.
+Each cohort of students starts the professional phase of the MAT Program here at Marquette the end of May, with an anticipated graduation date in May 2 years later.

-Prerequisite coursework for the MATR:
+Prerequisite coursework for the MAT Program:

 - Anatomy and Physiology 1001 (or Anatomy): 3 credits